OpenQuantumDesign/equilux/docs/tutorials/rabi-flopping.md

 # Single qubit Rabi flopping

-Let's implement the single qubit Rabi Flopping,
+First, let's implement a single-qubit Rabi flopping experiment.
+Here, a two-level system, initialized in the $\ket{0}$ basis state, oscillates between $\ket{0}$ and $\ket{1}$ during evolution.
+The Hamiltonian under which the state evolves is,
 $$
 H = -\frac{\pi}{4}\sigma^x
 $$

-## Implementation
+### Building the quantum program

-We will go through this step by step.
-First we get the necessary imports:
+We will go through how to specify this quantum program using OQD's analog interface.
+First import the relevant modules,
 /// details | Imports

 ```py